Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 ![Wikistats 2.0 page after contrast changes](images/Detail-Page-After.png)

 #### Work performed:
-* Changed several elements to use colors from the WikimediaUI Base color palette.
-* Changed the color of text using the "subdued" class.
+* Changed the color of several subdued text elements.
 * Changed the color of text and links within the footer area.
 * Changed the background color of the footer area.
 * Added underlines to links in the footer area.